MitanshuBaranwal/SummaryGenerator/README.md

 Features
 ## Generate Summary:
-Accepts a text input and returns a summarized version of the text.
+Accepts a text input and returns a summarized version of the text using an API endpoint /generate-summary/ that accepts text input and uses OpenAI to generate a summary.

 ## Generate Bullet Points:
-Accepts a text input and returns bullet points summarizing the text.
+Accepts a text input and returns bullet points summarizing the text using an API endpoint /generate-bullet-points/ that accepts a text input and uses OPenAI API to generate bullet points.

 ## Authentication:
-Uses JWT for secure access to the API endpoints.
+Uses JWT for secure access to the API endpoints for token-based authentication for the API endpoints, ensuring that only authenticated users can access the endpoints.

 ## Database Storage:
-Saves the original text and the generated summary or bullet points in a SQLite database.
+Additionally, it saves the original text and the generated summary or bullet points in a SQLite database.
+## Testing
+Unit tests have also been implemented for the API endpoints ensuring that the API handles different edge cases gracefully.

 ## Requirements
 Python 3.8+